-The University reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment or 2) is of a generic nature and not based on a protected status or characteristic.
-Addressing such conduct may not result in the imposition of discipline under University policy but will at minimum be addressed through respectful conversation, remedial actions, education, effective Alternate Resolution (as defined in this Policy), and/or other informal resolution mechanisms.
+The University reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment or 2) is generic and not based on a protected status or characteristic.
+Addressing such conduct may not result in the imposition of discipline under University policy.
+Still, it will, at minimum, be addressed through respectful conversation, remedial actions, education, effective Alternate Resolution (as defined in this Policy), and/or other informal resolution mechanisms.

 b.
-Sex-based Harassment (Title IX Offenses)
+Sexual Harassment (Title IX Offenses)

-The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of North Carolina regard sexual harassment or sex-based harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.
+The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the State of North Carolina regard sexual harassment, a specific form of discriminatory harassment, as an unlawful discriminatory practice.

-LR has adopted the following definition of sex-based harassment and sexual harassment in order to address the unique environment of an academic community, which consists not only of employers and employees but students as well.
+LR has adopted the following definition of sexual harassment to address the unique environment of an academic community that includes employers, employees, and students.

-Sex-based harassment, as an umbrella category, includes offenses of sex-based harassment, sexual assault, domestic violence, dating violence, and stalking and is defined as:
+Sexual harassment, as an umbrella category, includes offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking and is defined as: